marcelebbrecht/powerrouting/README.md

 Batch processing
 ----------------

-To quickly run all simulations, go into the simulation directory and execute "./run all" or "./run help" for more infomation about the different modes.
+To quickly run all simulations, go into the simulation directory and execute "./run.sh all" or "./run.sh help" for more infomation about the different modes.
 You will find proper results in simulations/results and logs in simulations/logs.
 All charts will be exported to simulations/export, also a html overview is created.
 All significant data will be exported to CSV, theoretically all OMNet resultfiles can be deleted after a full run.

+On windows, use 'run' instead of 'run.sh'

 Inheritance
 -----------